kuujo/vertigo/README.md

 ```

 When Vertigo deploys the network, it will automatically detect the current Vert.x
 cluster scope.
-If the current Vert.x instance is a member of a [Xync](http://github.com/kuujo/xync)
+If the current Vert.x instance is a Hazelcast clustered instance,
-cluster then the network will be deployed across the cluster.
-If the
+Vertigo will attempt to deploy the network across the cluster.
+This behavior can
-Vert.x instance is clustered (a `HazelcastInstance` is available) but not using
-the Xync platform manager, Vertigo will still perform coordination using cluster-wide
-shared data, but network deployments will only occur within the current Vert.x instance.
+be configured in the network's configuration.

-If the Vert.x instance is not clustered then deployments will take place via the
+If the current Vert.x instance is not clustered then all network deployment will
-Vert.x `Container`.
+automatically fall back to the Vert.x `Container`.
+Even if a network is configured
+to be deployed locally, Vertigo will still coordinate using Hazelcast if it's
+available.

+Note that in order to support remote component deployment you must use a
+[Xync](http://github.com/kuujo/xync) node or some other facility that supports
+event bus deployments.

 ### Undeploying a network
 To undeploy a network, use the `undeployNetwork` method.